 Laurie A. Mitan, MD Director, Eating Disorders Program 513-636-4681 firstname.lastname@example.org

 Eating disorders; teen pregnancy

 Dr. Laurie Mitan, MD, FAAP, is a board-certified adolescent medicine specialist whose practice focuses on the unique health needs of teenagers.
 Providing eating disorder consultative services to community physicians and families, she is available at the Cincinnati Children's Outpatient Services Mason and Liberty Campus offices.
-At the Cincinnati Children's main campus, she provides primary care services at the Adolescent Medicine Division's Teen Health Center.
+At the Cincinnati Children's main campus, she provides primary care services at the Division of Adolescent and Transition Medicine's Teen Health Center.

 Dr. Mitan's clinical expertise encompasses all adolescent health concerns with special interests in eating disorders, gynecologic concerns, and the psychosocial effects of complex medical illnesses.
 She enjoys teaching pediatric house staff and medical students, and has spent a significant amount of her career giving lectures and presentations.

 Dr. Mitan joined Cincinnati Children's Hospital Medical Center in August of 1999, after a faculty position at Vanderbilt University Medical Center in Nashville, Tennessee.

 MD: Creighton University School of Medicine, Omaha, NE, 1990.

 Residency: State University of New York Health Science Center, Syracuse, NY, 1990-1993.

 Fellowship: University of Rochester School of Medicine and Dentistry, Rochester, NY, 1993-1996.

 Mitan LA.
 Menstrual dysfunction in anorexia nervosa.
 J Pediatr Adolesc Gynecol.
 2004 Apr;17(2):81-5.
 Review.